ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 We have zero tolerance towards any sort of unwanted sexual attention or advances in this community.

-The abuse email address is only seen by [peppy](https://osu.ppy.sh/users/2) (the creator of the game).
+The abuse email address is only seen by ::peppy::{ user-id=2 } (the creator of the game).

 Nothing you send to [abuse@ppy.sh](mailto:abuse@ppy.sh) will ever be shared with anybody else other than him.